-(If “Complete_Continue” was selected) Select which of the planned voyages is to be the next (or create a new voyage) and click [OK].
+(If “Complete and Continue” was selected) Select which of the planned voyages is to be the next (or create a new voyage) and click [OK].

 Click [Save & Close]

-Note: The voyage will then be registered as completed and will be hidden from the voyage overview and will be available on the “History” tab and the Voyage timeline with the “Show historic” button activated.
+Note: The voyage will then be registered as completed and will be hidden from the voyage overview and will be available on the “History” tab.
+The Voyage timeline “Show historic” button will also be activated.

-Note2: The commenced voyage time is automatically taken from the first event in the voyage log.
-This means that the voyage that you transfer the last event to will have a commenced time the same as the final event in the previous voyage*
+Note2: In the case where you are continuing to a new voyage, the commenced voyage date and time is automatically taken from the last event in the voyage log that you are completing.
+This means that the last event of the completed voyage, the completed event and the commenced event of the new voyage will all have the same date and time.

 Note3: When you have created a new voyage during the transfer of the last event, it is necessary to click on the refresh button in the voyage picker window before the new voyage will be shown in the list.

-How to transfer the “Arrived at port”/”Departed port” from the voyage log to the port log?

-Click [Unit]\[Ship]  [Current Voyage]

-Create or edit a port event which is defined as an “Arrival” or “Departure” event.

-(This is defined at the office installation in [Administration][Codes] “Voyage Event” code table)

-Click [Save & Close]

-Click [Yes] to confirm using the time stamp as an arrival/departure time

 How to view voyages in the timeline view?

-If done in the office.
+If done at the office.
 Select the vessel you want to view a voyage for in the vessel selector, in the top menu.
 (If on board start with step 2).

-Click [Unit]\[Ship]  [Voyage].
+Click [Voyage]  [Voyage] in the main menu.

 Select the “Voyage timeline” tab.

 The voyages are represented in the upper pane.

+Once a voyage is selected in the upper pane, the ports are represented in the lower pane.

 Click the “Show historic” button to display voyages that have been completed.